Doctor’s Appointments You Should Be Making This Year

 Mammogram - 40s

-Recommendations vary, so use your best judgment, intuition, family history, and gynecologist advice on when to schedule a mammogram between 40 and 45.
+Recommendations vary, so use your best judgment, intuition, family history, and your gynecologist's advice on when to schedule a mammogram between 40 and 45.
 Prepare for exams every one to two years, even if there are no concerns.

 Colonoscopy - 45